-On 29 April 2013, the Company disposed of its entire shareholding in Amtel Networks Sdn.
+In the previous financial year, the Company disposed of its entire shareholding in Amtel Networks Sdn.
 Bhd. ("ANSB") comprising 200,000 ordinary shares of RM1 each to the Company's wholly-owned subsidiary, Amtel Resources Sdn.
 Bhd. ("ARSB") for a cash consideration of RM1.

-On the same date, ARSB acquired an additional 5% equity interest in ANSB comprising 25,000 ordinary shares of RM1 each for a cash consideration of RM1 from an existing shareholder of ANSB.
+ARSB acquired an additional 5% equity interest in ANSB comprising 25,000 ordinary shares of RM1 each for a cash consideration of RM1 from an existing shareholder of ANSB.
 As a result of this acquisition, ARSB holds 45% equity interest in ANSB.

-On 2 May 2013, ANSB increased its paid up share capital from 500,000 ordinary shares of RM1 each to 600,000 ordinary shares of RM1 each whereby ARSB has proportionately subscribed for its 45% equity interest comprising 45,000 ordinary shares of RM1 each for a cash consideration of RM45,000.
+On the same date, ANSB increased its paid up share capital from 500,000 ordinary shares of RM1 each to 600,000 ordinary shares of RM1 each whereby ARSB has proportionately subscribed for its 45% equity interest comprising 45,000 ordinary shares of RM1 each for a cash consideration of RM45,000.